kuzzleio/kuzdoc/README.md

   --s3Bucket=s3Bucket          (required) The name of the S3 bucket to upload the repos to.

                                Environment variable: $KUZDOC_S3_BUCKET

+DESCRIPTION
+  NOTE: This command must be executed from the root of the framework meta-repo.

+  The repositories must be previously installed in the framework via the "install" command.
+  The repositories to be built can be specified via the --repo flag, the KUZDOC_REPO environment variable, or via the interactive prompt (only the installed repositories are listed).
+  The built repositories are deployed to the S3 bucket specified via the --s3Bucket flag, then the Cloudfront cache (specified via --cloufrtontId) is invalidated.
+  This command needs the AWS_ACCESS_KEY_ID and AWS_ACCESS_KEY environment variables to be properly set.
 ```

 _See code: [src/commands/build-and-deploy.ts](https://github.com/kuzzleio/kuzdoc/blob/v2.0.2/src/commands/build-and-deploy.ts)_